hneth/unikn/README.md

 ## Contact

-Please report any **unikn**-related issues at
+Please note and report any **unikn**-related issues at
 <a href="https://github.com/hneth/unikn/issues" class="uri">https://github.com/hneth/unikn/issues</a>.
-We appreciate your feedback, comments, or questions.
+We are looking forward to your feedback, comments, or questions.

 ## Copyrights